Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for

 - The motor spins the impeller at a single speed depending on the horsepower of the motor and cannot be reduced or increased.

 - Since it will always run at a high speed, it uses a lot of power when it runs full-time and may not be the best choice when you need to cut down on maintenance costs related to power.

-- It is also important to know that single-speed pumps have been prohibited in some states, for example, California, mainly to help save on electricity usage.
+- It is also important to know that single-speed pumps have been prohibited in some states (California, for example), mainly to help save on electricity usage.

 - This pump has two-speed options: low and high.
-The high-speed is the same as the single-speed pump's, while the low-speed setting adds more flexibility.
+The high-speed is the same as the single-speed pump, while the low-speed setting adds more flexibility.

 - Dual speed pumps are better than single-speed when it comes to power saving, since you can set the pump to run at a low speed at peak usage hours and when the pool isn't being used often.